 ABSTRACT

-This paper investigates the perceptions and classroom practices of oral corrective feedback (OCF) among eight TEFL high school teachers in Pleiku City, Vietnam.
-Drawing on data from semi-structured interviews and 24 classroom observations, the study reveals a predominant use of implicit feedback types, particularly recasts and clarification requests.
-While teachers expressed a preference for delayed correction, most feedback was delivered immediately, highlighting a discrepancy between stated beliefs and actual practices.
+This STUDY investigates the perceptions and classroom practices of oral corrective feedback (OCF) among eight TEFL high school teachers in CẬP NHẬT, Vietnam.
+Drawing on THE data from semi-structured interviews and 24 classroom observations, the study reveals a predominant use of implicit feedback types, particularly recasts and clarification requests.
+While THE teachers expressed a preference for delayed correction, most feedback was REPORTED TO BE delivered immediately, highlighting a discrepancy between stated beliefs and actual practices.
 The study further found that grammar and pronunciation errors received the most attention, while vocabulary issues were comparatively under-addressed.
 These findings underscore the context-dependent and nuanced nature of OCF in EFL classrooms, suggesting implications for professional development and pedagogical alignment.

-Keywords: Oral corrective feedback, High school EFL Teachers, perceptions and practices, classroom observations, Vietnamese High School Context
+Keywords: Oral corrective feedback, high school EFL teachers, perceptions and practices, classroom observations, Vietnamese high hchool hontext

 INTRODUCTION

 In English as a Foreign Language (EFL) classrooms, learners frequently produce non-target-like utterances that require pedagogical intervention.
 Among these interventions, oral corrective feedback (OCF) stands as a key mechanism for drawing learners’ attention to linguistic forms during communicative exchanges [1].
-Despite longstanding debates over its effectiveness, there is broad consensus that explicit or implicit OCF can facilitate second language development by promoting noticing, self-repair, and form-function mappings [2].
+Despite longstanding debates over its effectiveness, there is A broad consensus that explicit or implicit OCF can facilitate second language development by promoting noticing, self-repair, and form-function mappings [2].
 However, the success of OCF depends not only on its type and timing but also on how it is perceived and enacted by teachers within the dynamics of actual classrooms.

 Recent research has underscored a persistent gap between teachers’ stated beliefs about feedback and their observable practices [3], [4].
 While some teachers articulate strong beliefs in the benefits of delayed or explicit correction, they often rely on implicit feedback strategies such as recasts or clarification requests in practice.
 This belief-practice tension is further influenced by contextual variables including class size, curriculum demands, student affect, and local educational culture [5], [6].
-Thus, understanding how teachers perceive and apply OCF in specific institutional settings is essential for both SLA theory and teacher professional development.
+Thus, understanding how teachers perceive and apply OCF in specific institutional settings is essential for both SLA CHƯA ĐƯỢC VIẾT TỪ ĐẦY ĐỦ theory and teacher professional development.

 In Vietnam, English language education has undergone major reforms under initiatives such as the National Foreign Language Project 2020.
 Yet research into OCF remains limited, particularly in rural or less-resourced regions where institutional support, teacher training, and student readiness may differ significantly from urban or tertiary settings.
-Pleiku City, located in the Central Highlands, provides a compelling site for examining how EFL teachers navigate these challenges and make pedagogical decisions regarding OCF.
-Despite being the provincial capital, it retains many characteristics of a remote area, such as large class sizes and limited exposure to authentic English input outside school.
+Pleiku City CẬP NHẬT, located in the Central Highlands, provides a compelling site for examining how EFL teachers navigate these challenges and make pedagogical decisions regarding OCF.
+Despite being the provincial capital CẬP NHẬT, it retains many characteristics of a remote area, such as large class sizes and limited exposure to authentic English input outside school.

-This qualitative study investigates how eight high school EFL teachers in Pleiku perceive and implement OCF.
+This qualitative study investigates how eight high school EFL teachers in Pleiku CẬP NHẬT perceive and implement OCF.
 Drawing on data from semi-structured interviews and classroom observations, it explores the interplay between teacher cognition and instructional behavior.
 The study seeks to address the following research questions:

 What are EFL teachers’ perceptions of OCF in language classrooms?